 "But that didn’t quite sort of seem right in the larger construct of the Quran and the Prophet that I believed to be true and actually had been taught.
 I don’t believe that homosexuality is a sin because sexuality in Islam is not a sin.
 Sexuality is something that God has given.
 And in verse 49.13.
 Allah says, ‘I created you to different nations and tribes and you may know and learn from each other.’
 I just see queer folk as one of those nations or tribes."

-A writer, journalist and founder of her own communications consultancy, Katy is Founding Editor of Creative Boom.
+A writer, journalist and co-founder of communications consultancy, Boomerang, Katy is Founding Editor of Creative Boom.
 She launched the site in 2009 to support others, as well as indulge her passion for creativity.
-She loves to discover and champion emerging art, photography and design.
+She loves to champion emerging talent and share advice on entrepreneurship.
 Follow her @katylcowan.